Lower Chulym dialect: Classification

 Lower Chulym is classified in the Siberian group of Turkic languages.
 Russian linguists consider it to be a dialect of Chulym, together with Middle Chulym.
 However, this question is still open.

 It is sometimes classed with Northern Altai and the Kondoma dialect of Shor in a Northern Altai group.
 This is due to the Lower Chulym reflex of Proto-Turkic -d- as -j-, for example proto-Turkic *adak 'leg' as айақ 'leg', versus Middle Chulym азақ.
-It also bears similarities with the Tom and Baraba dialects of Siberian Tatar.
+Tom Tatar and Baraba Tatar dialects of Siberian Tatar also bear resemblance to it.

 A third Turkic variety, Küärik, was spoken in the Chulym basin, north of Mariinsk.
-It is known from the work of Radloff, which comes from around 1900.
+It is known from the work of Radloff, created around 1900.
 This dialect, which had disappeared by the time of Dulzon in 1940, was considered by Radloff to be identical to Lower Chulym.